Icebreaker: Canada

 In Canada, diesel-electric icebreakers started to be built in 1952, first with HMCS Labrador (was transferred later to the Canadian Coast Guard), using the USCG Wind-class design but without the bow propeller.
 Then in 1960, the next step in the Canadian development of large icebreakers came when CCGS John A. Macdonald was completed at Lauzon, Quebec.
 A considerably bigger and more powerful ship than Labrador, John A.Macdonald was an ocean-going icebreaker able to meet the most rigorous polar conditions.
 Her diesel-electric machinery of 15,000 hp was arranged in three units transmitting power equally to each of three shafts.

 Canada's largest and most powerful icebreaker, the 120 m CCGS Louis S. St-Laurent, was delivered in 1969.
 Her original three steam turbine, nine generator, and three electric motor system produces 27,000 shp.
 A multi-year mid-life refit project (1987–1993) saw the ship get a new bow, and a new propulsion system.
 The new power plant consists of five diesels, three generators, and three electric motors, giving about the same propulsion power.

 On 22 August 1994 Louis S. St-Laurent and USCGC Polar Sea became the first North American surface vessels to reach the North Pole.
 The vessel was originally scheduled to be decommissioned in 2000; however, a refit extended the decommissioning date to 2017.
-It is now planned to be kept in service through the 2020s pending the introduction of a new class of polar icebreaker for the Coast Guard.
+It is now planned to be kept in service through the 2020s pending the introduction of two new polar icebreakers, CCGS Arpatuuq and CCGS Imnaryuaq, for the Coast Guard.

+Finland

+Icebreakers have a long tradition in Finland (Murtaja (1890), Sampo (1898), Apu (1899) and many others).
+Currently, Arctia is responsible for the maintenance and development of the fleet.

+On 9 October 2025, US President Trump and Finnish President Stubb sealed an agreement for the U.S. Coast Guard to buy up to 11 icebreaker ships to bolster U.S. national security in the Arctic.

+They approved a memorandum of understanding on icebreaker cooperation.